-In addition to Seattle, the Strait of Juan de Fuca is also a must-visit when it comes to whale watching.
+In addition to Seattle, the Strait of Juan de Fuca is also a must-visit for whale watching.
 The tours provided by those at Juan de Fuca allow tourists to get closer to a killer whale than ever before.

 The Strait of Juan de Fuca is a water body situated at the center of the international boundary between Canada and the United States.
 The Strait’s guided tours not only allow whale sightings, but they also allow the observer to spot sea lions and do some bird watching.

-Specific areas along the Strait provide a higher rate of whale sightings, including Freshwater Bay and Shipwreck Point.
+Specific areas along the Strait provide better whale sightings, including Freshwater Bay and Shipwreck Point.

 What is better than combining sun, sand, and sea?
 Having it happen in a place as breathtakingly beautiful as Hawaii.
 Hawaii is the only state in the U.S. that is completely made up of islands.

-Apart from the fantastic hospitality of its people and the excellent food it provides, Hawaii is famous for its beaches.
+Apart from its people’s fantastic hospitality and the excellent food it provides, Hawaii is famous for its beaches.